 Employers can also ask employees to fill in a form when they return to work to confirm they've been off sick for up to 7 days.
 This is called 'self-certification'.
 Employers usually provide their own version of this form.

-Download 'Employee's statement of sickness' (PDF, 50KB)
+Download 'Employee's statement of sickness' (EXTERNAL LINK)

 Sick leave and holiday